Rahmenordnung/project-3m-database/README.md

 #### <a name="Graphics"></a>__Graphics__ ####
 Five diagrams that reflect in a statistical manner different relations between different variables among the recipes database.
 That allows the user to easily diferenciate between authors and type of cuisine, for instance and many other different relationships.
 They are realized with dc.js, crossfilter, queue, and d3.js.

-In this formular I didn't added the upvotes function, that is only available in the __recipes detail view__

 ## <a name="Preferences"></a> Preferences ##

 #### <a name="Cuisines"></a>__Cuisines__ ####